 Anticoli can be reached from Tivoli following the modern road which is still named after ancient Via Tiburtina Valeria, a Roman road opened in the IIIrd century BC which was eventually extended to reach the Adriatic Sea.

-The development of the valley owes a lot to Emperor Nero, who built a large villa in the upper valley of the Aniene, at a location known as Sublaqueum (today the town of Subiaco) named after the three artificial lakes embellishing the villa of the Emperor.
-The development was also due to the Anio Novus an aqueduct built by Emperor Claudius, but extended by Trajan to reach the lakes of Subiaco.
-The road which departs from Via Tiburtina Valeria to reach Anticoli Corrado crosses the Aniene on an ancient Roman bridge.
+The development of the area owed a lot to Emperor Nero, who built a large villa in the upper valley of the Aniene, at a location known as Sublaqueum (today the town of Subiaco).
+The development was also due to Anio Novus, an aqueduct built by Emperor Claudius, which ran across the valley.